Generalised Taft algebras and pairs in involution: Hopf algebras without pairs in involution

-The motivation behind Kauffman's and Radford's study of the square of the antipode, see \cite{Kauffman1993}, was understanding Hopf algebras that give rise to knot invariants.
-This necessarily requires a quasitriangular structure on the Hopf algebra.
-That is, roughly speaking, an encoding of the notion of braiding on the level of Hopf algebras.
+The motivation behind Kauffman's and Radford's study of the square of the antipode, see \cite{Kauffman1993}, was understanding Hopf algebras which give rise to knot invariants.
+This necessarily requires the Hopf algebra to be \emph{quasitriangular}.
+That is, roughly speaking, an encoding of the notion of braidings on the level of Hopf algebras, see \cite[Chapters VIII and XIII]{Kassel1995}.
+The next Lemma is implied by Theorem 3.4 of \cite[]{Nenciu2004}. \begin{lemma} Let $H \defeq H_q(A)$ be a generalised Taft algebra with generators $g$, $x$, $y$.
+Recall that $N_x, N_y \in \mathbb N$ were the minimal positive integers such that $x^{N_x} = 0$ and $y^{N_y} = 0$.
+Then $H$ is quasitriangular if and only if $N$ is divisible by $2$, $N_x = N_y = 2$ and $a_{11} = a_{21} = \frac{N}{2}$. \end{lemma}